Catalog Quick Links

 La Salle’s Early Achievement Program – LEAP

 Rising juniors and seniors attending a LEAP partner school are eligible for this program.
-Taught by La Salle professors, LEAP students take up to 10 courses, during 7 semesters, earning up to 30 credits within a themed track, before becoming a full-time college student.
-They are enrolled in two courses each summer, and one course each fall and spring.
+Taught by La Salle professors, LEAP students take up to 5 courses, during 4 semesters, earning up to 15 credits within a themed track, before becoming a full-time college student.
+They are enrolled in two courses the first summer, and one course each fall and spring.
 LEAP students apply through our LEAP partner schools.

 Transformation Scholars